 - If you have a long break, or have stayed overnight, you can pop into town - there are lots of cafes and shops within 5 minutes walk, as well as the Grand Arcade and Lion's Yard shopping centres and a cinema, all about 10 minutes walk away.

 - I'm afraid we won't have time to give you a tour of the College as we'll be busy making sure the interviews run smoothly, but you are welcome to have a wander around by yourself, using a College map.
+Please do not enter any rooms as we have interviews taking place across the College site.

 The drop-down menu below provides a rough outline of what you can expect as an applicant for your subject.